 - College of Liberal Arts

 - College of Natural Sciences and Mathematics

 - Division of Nursing

 - School of Graduate Studies

-The online program at UWA offers more than 30 master’s and education specialist degrees, and also offers B.A. degrees in business technology, business administration, and accounting.
-Online courses are offered over the time frame of eight weeks, and five sessions are available per year, which makes it possible for students to finish their program in an accelerated manner.
-The Blackboard Learning Management System houses UWA’s online courses.
-Undergraduate online courses cost $429 per credit hour and $477 per credit hour for graduate courses.
-A scholarship program is available for active military members wishing to take online classes.
+The online program at UWA offers more than 70 degrees and certifications in areas including business, education, and psychology.
+Online courses are offered over the time frame of eight weeks, with five sessions available per year, making it possible for students to finish their program in an accelerated manner.